 Mornings and evenings, she would be squatting, cooking by an open fire making fresh chapati or naan with flour and water.
 Her weekends would be spent washing and beating the family’s laundry on the rocks at the nearby stream.

 Her life would’ve been full of joys and sorrows, as is any life.
-It would certainly have been a simpler life.
-It would also have been a much harder and restricted life.
+It would certainly have been a simpler life, easier in some ways and much harder in others and vastly more restricted.

 What opportunities lay on horizons hidden, which—if you can but remove a lens—will open vast vistas before you?